totalizer-team/XTemplates/docs/templates/hero/index.md

 ---
-# sidebar: false
+sidebar: false
 title: Hero
 nav:
   second:
     order: 1
 ---

 # Hero

 The "Hero" component typically refers to a prominent content module commonly found at the top of a webpage, containing important information or visual elements.
 This module is often used to showcase attention-grabbing content, such as:

-* Large background images or videos: Used to attract attention.
+- Large background images or videos: Used to attract attention.
-* Headings and subheadings: Conveying core messages or themes.
+- Headings and subheadings: Conveying core messages or themes.
-* Call-to-action buttons (CTA): Encouraging users to take specific actions, such as signing up, making a purchase, or learning more.
+- Call-to-action buttons (CTA): Encouraging users to take specific actions, such as signing up, making a purchase, or learning more.

 The "Hero" module aims to create a strong first impression through the combination of visuals and content.
 Its specific meaning may vary depending on the project and design.

+## 01

+<code src="../../../src/Hero/Hero01.jsx"></code>

 ## HeroDesktop